2002 Russian gubernatorial elections: Krasnoyarsk Krai

+Snap gubernatorial election was held in Krasnoyarsk Krai on 8 September 2002, to elect the governor of Krasnoyarsk Krai.
+As no candidate received a majority, a second round was held on 22 September 2002, won by Alexander Khloponin, then-governor of Taymyr Autonomous Okrug.

 Background

 From June 1998, Alexander Lebed was the governor of Krasnoyarsk Krai.
 On 22 April 2002 he died in a helicopter crash.
 Nikolay Ashlapov became interim governor until the new gubernatorial elections were held in September 2002.

 A total of 32 people submitted documents, 16 of them were registered.
 Later, the Head of Khakassia and the brother of the late governor, Alexei Lebed, withdrew and another candidate was removed from the ballot by the election authorities.
 Thus, 14 candidates participated in the elections.

 The elections were held in two rounds.
 In the first round, none of the candidates managed to gain more than 50% of the vote.
 Alexander Uss came the first, gaining 27.6% of the votes, Alexander Khloponin was second with 25%.
 Sergei Glazyev and Pyotr Pimashkov received fewer votes and did not qualify for the second round.